Innovative UMN Program Changing the Way Doctors Train

 In the modern era of medicine, the norm for medical students has been completing their degree requirements in the span of four years.
 However, Education in Pediatrics Across the Continuum, initiated by former Medical School Dean Deborah Powell, aims to speed up the time it takes for certain students to receive their degree.
 She was inspired by other career fields that had fast tracks for students who already had a background in their field of study.

-“It’s pretty obvious that some people learn things faster than others,” Powell said in an interview with MinnPost.
+“It’s pretty obvious that some people learn things faster than others,” Powell told MinnPost.
 “It doesn’t intrinsically make sense that everybody has to move at the same rate.”

 You may also like:

 U.S. Senator Amy Klobuchar nominates UMN Health physician and Medical School researcher for 2018 Congressional Coalition on Adoption Institute (CCAI) Angels in Adoption® Honoree.

 In order to better understand the influenza virus and how it spreads, University of Minnesota Medical School researchers took a closer look at the cells inside the lungs.

 Last week, Doctors Without Borders came to Coffman Memorial Union Theater for a panel discussion on life as a refugee and how university doctors and students can get involved.